kabelwerk/sdk-react-native/docs/KabelwerkRoom.md

 ### `renderWelcomeBanner`

 Called to render a welcome banner when the user has neither posted nor received any messages in the chat room yet.
 The default is not to render anything.

+### `onReady`

+Called when the connection to the backend for this room is first established.
+Called with the respective [room object](https://docs.kabelwerk.io/js/rooms).
+You can use this to update the room's [custom attributes](https://docs.kabelwerk.io/js/rooms#custom-attributes).
+The default is a no-op.

 ## See also